parazeeknova/nyxtext/.github/README.md

 &nbsp;

 <p align="center">
-<b>NyxText</b> is a basic text editor built using Python, <b>Tkinter and Custom Tkinter</b>, featuring the elegant <b>Catppuccin color scheme</b> and the minimalist <b>Paperus icon theme</b>.
-This project represents a collaboration effort, with each element of the text editor organized into separate files for clarity and maintainability, also a ai powered desktop application that offers a comprehensive text editor for creatives, developers, and students alike.
+<b>Nyxtext</b> is a text editor built using Python, with the added functionality of Custom Tkinter.
+It showcases the elegant <b>Catppuccin color scheme and follows glassmorphic design</b>, providing a visually pleasing experience.
+This project follows a modular approach, with each element of the text editor organized into separate files for improved clarity and maintainability.
+NyxText is not only build to be a text editor, but also a <b>AI-powered desktop application</b> that caters to the needs of creatives, developers, and students alike.
 </p>

 <p align="center">